separator-spares-and-equipment-logo

 EMD Oil Centrifuge

 The engine lubricating system supplies oil for the lubrication of the various moving parts of the engine.
 The piston cooling system supplies oil for the cooling of the pistons and lubrication of the piston pin-bearing surfaces.
-The scavenging oil system services the purpose of supplying the other two (2) systems with cooled and filter oil by taking the oil drained into the oil sump and forcing it through the filter and coolers from where it flows to the suction strainer housing, supplying the lubricating and piston cooling oil pumps.
+The scavenging oil system serves the purpose of supplying the other two (2) systems with cooled and filtered oil by taking the oil drained into the oil sump and forcing it through the filter and coolers, from where it flows to the suction strainer housing, supplying the lubricating and piston cooling oil pumps.

 The cleanliness of the lubricating oil is a crucial factor in maximizing engine service life while minimizing operational costs, which ensures smooth diesel engine operation.
 Particles in the lube oil can be very destructive.
 They can also be accurate indicators of problems in the Progress Rail EMD engine.
 The following are some sources of particles in a lubricating oil system: